zuozhenggh/learning-library/content-management-library/apex-integration/content-capture/content-capture.md

 ## Task 2: Define Metadata

-Navigate to **Metadata** tab and here we will create define metadata as **Party Name** to store subject of email (Assuming that email subject will have Party name just for this workshop purpose)
+Navigate to **Metadata** tab and here we will create define metadata as **Party Name** to store subject of email (Assuming that email subject will have Party name just for this session purpose)

 1. Click ![Add](images/plus-icon.png) on “Metadata Fields” section as shown below